-- MPP is a proud partner of the Global Accelerator for Paediatric Formulations (GAP-f), a WHO initiative with the support of the Clinton Health Access Initiative, the Elizabeth Glaser Pediatric AIDS Foundation, Penta Child Health Research, and MPP.
+- MPP is a proud member of the Global Accelerator for Paediatric Formulations (GAP-f), a WHO Network with founding membership from the Clinton Health Access Initiative, the Elizabeth Glaser Pediatric AIDS Foundation, Penta Child Health Research, and MPP.
 Discover who we work with for more information.

 - MPP participates in key paediatric mechanisms such as the WHO-led Paediatric ARV Drug Optimization (PADO) groups for HIV, TB and hepatitis C, and the Paediatric ARV Working Group (PAWG).

 - Throughout its interactions with manufacturers, MPP highlights the demand for recommended and priority paediatric drug formulations listed in WHO guidelines and PADO lists, while exploring with patent holders practical ways to further expand access to optimal formulations for paediatric populations.

 In the HIV space, MPP has signed licenses for all the drugs already developed for paediatric use that are included in WHO guidelines.
 In addition, MPP licences exist for a number of drugs that are still being studied for use in children or that could potentially be important for the paediatric population.

 There are four royalty-free MPP licensing agreements specifically for paediatric HIV medicines.
 These licences allow generic supply in countries where the vast majority of children living with HIV in low- and middle-income countries reside: